thiloplanz/jmockmongo/README.md

 [BlueEyes](https://github.com/jdegoes/blueeyes) is a Scala Web framework that includes a mocking library for MongoDB.
 However, it does seem to be tied against their own MongoDB wrapper and can probably not be used unless you build on top of that wrapper.

+[Flapdoodle Embedded MongoDB](https://github.com/flapdoodle-oss/embedmongo.flapdoodle.de) provides for a platform neutral way to run a real mongodb instance exclusively for unittests.